Phobos-developers/Phobos/docs/Fixed-or-Improved-Logics.md

 ### Buildings considered as vehicles

 - By default game considers buildings with both `UndeploysInto` set and `Foundation` equaling `1x1` as vehicles, in a manner of speaking.
 This behaviour can now be toggled individually of these conditions by setting `ConsideredVehicle`.
 These buildings are counted as vehicles for unit count tracking, are not considered as base under attack when damaged and can be mass selected by default, for an example.
+- When capturing such "buildings", the player won't be notified by EVA capture event.

 In `rulesmd.ini`:
 ```ini